mnmnc/panoptes/README.md

 ```

 ### TODO
-  - multi-threading support *(this is pretty much done but the code is in separate branch for now.)*
   - logo
   - stats per path

+### DROPPED IDEAS
+ - multi-threading support *(available in a separate branch although not working faster.
+Why?
+Well - python.)*
  - oop *(I think I will drop this idea.
 Procedural code will be easier to maintain in such small project.)*